developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/mgmt/index.md

 * Device model and serial number
 * AP friendly name (if available) or BSSID. **Never Connected** is displayed if device has never connected to the server.
 The icon indicates the connectivity state to the access point.
 A WiFi icon with a slash indicates the device is not connected to the AP.
 * Device state:
-     * **In Service –** device is part of the active device pool and not in any of the other device states.
-A device may be In Service and
+     * **In Service –** device is part of the active device pool and not in any of the other device states
      * **To Be Found –** the administrator or manager tagged the device, waiting for a user to take action to find the device
      * **Finding –** the device search is initiated by another user
      * **Found –** the device is located after conducting the search